Matrix Algebras with a Certain Compression Property II: A Strategy for Classification

 \end{itemize} If $\mc{A}$ is projection compressible, then $k$ is unique.
 When this is the case, if $Q_1$, $Q_2$, and $Q_3$ denote the orthogonal projections onto $\bigoplus_{i<k}\mc{V}_i$, $\mc{V}_k$, and $\bigoplus_{i>k}\mc{V}_i$, respectively, then

 \end{cor}

-The results of this section provide a strategy for classifying the unital subalgebras of $\mm_n$ that exhibit the projection compression property.
-Indeed, we may use Corollaries \ref{unique integer k corollary} and \ref{special case of uniqueness corollary} to partition the unital subalgebras of $\mm_n$ into the following three distinct types determined by their reduced block upper triangular forms:\\
+The results presented above provide a strategy for classifying the unital subalgebras of $\mm_n$ that exhibit the projection compression property.
+Indeed, we may use Corollaries \ref{unique integer k corollary} and \ref{special case of uniqueness corollary} to partition the unital subalgebras of $\mm_n$ into the following three distinct types determined by their reduced block upper triangular forms:

-\textit{Type I:} $\mc{A}$ has a reduced block upper triangular form with respect to an orthogonal decomposition of $\cc^n$ such that there does \textit{not} exist an index $k$ as in Corollary~\ref{unique integer k corollary}; \textit{Type II:} $\mc{A}$ has a reduced block upper triangular form with respect to an orthogonal decomposition of $\cc^n$ such that $BD(\mc{A})$ contains a block of size at least $2$. (i.e., there is an integer $k$ as in Corollary~\ref{special case of uniqueness corollary}.) \textit{Type III:} For each orthogonal decomposition of $\cc^n$ with respect to which $\mc{A}$ is reduced block upper triangular, every block in $BD(\mc{A})$ is $1\times 1$, and there is an integer $k$ as in Corollary~\ref{unique integer k corollary}.
-The unital projection compressible algebras of type I, type II, and type III will be classified up to transpose similarity in \S3, \S4, and \S5, respectively. \\
+\textit{Type I:} $\mc{A}$ has a reduced block upper triangular form with respect to an orthogonal decomposition of $\cc^n$ such that there does \textit{not} exist an index $k$ as in Corollary~\ref{unique integer k corollary};\\

+\textit{Type II:} $\mc{A}$ has a reduced block upper triangular form with respect to an orthogonal decomposition of $\cc^n$ such that $BD(\mc{A})$ contains a block of size at least $2$ (i.e., there is an integer $k$ as in Corollary~\ref{special case of uniqueness corollary}).\\

+\textit{Type III:} For each orthogonal decomposition of $\cc^n$ with respect to which $\mc{A}$ is reduced block upper triangular, every block in $BD(\mc{A})$ is $1\times 1$, and there is an integer $k$ as in Corollary~\ref{unique integer k corollary}.\\

+The unital projection compressible algebras of type I, II, and III will be analysed in \S4, \S5, and \S6, respectively.
+In each case, a classification of these algebras will be obtained up to transpose similarity by examining the structure their semi-simple and radical parts.